-Where the issue is one on which the council executive are required to make the final decision (i.e. within the financial and policy framework), the council will decide whether to make recommendations to inform that decision.
+11.1 Where the issue is one on which the Council Executive are required to make the final decision (i.e. within the financial and policy framework), the Council will decide whether to make recommendations to inform that decision.
 The petition organiser will receive written confirmation of this decision.
-This confirmation will also be published on our website.
+This confirmation will also be published on the Council's website.